public0/story/README.md

 Step3: run <code>vendor/bin/doctrine orm:schema-tool:create</code> to create the logs schema

+In case the project root folder is not the default (story) 2 files will need to be changed in order for routing to work
+1. /public/index.php line 129 (last line)
+2. /public/.htaccess line (8) (RewriteBase)

+This was tested only on apache.

 ##Participants
 At start all story participants are initialized with random values.
 In my example we have the following parties.
 1. Hero